PatriceJiang/ccplugin_tutorial/README.md

-# Cocos Native Plugin Development Tutorial
+# Cocos Native Plugin Quick Tutorial

 ## How to create a native plugin